 Feb.
 8th, Mother, Kate & Joe went up in cutter.
 Kate & Dick came back to ranch 5 p.m., fine day but cold.
 9th, Andrew & Charles came down to ranch to fetch the old hog and a dozen chickens.
 Me, Kate & Dick got 8 blades of ice up.
 Very cold strong wind, drifting very much.
 10th, Very rough night, more drifting cold wind.
 Wind broke front of cutter up.
 Bess Mare's hock is very swelled and painful, got two loads of ice up - very rough day.
 11th, Cloudy this morning not cold.
-Oil for Bess leg - potatoes, corn, Went to Almy, snow was drifted very bad on dug way b a d traveling.
-All the girls with their children was at wife house.
-12th, Came down to ranch, very foggy & cold.
-Dug snow out at dugway, got down to ranch about 11 a.m.
-Got one load of ice up.
-Bess's leg pretty bad, bathed it well today, very fine day.
-13th, Very fine morning at 5 a.m.
-Got a load of ice in & two barrells water.
-Bess Mare very sick.
-Andrew & Charles came down, brought some coal.
-Kate went up to Almy in cutter, very fine day tho windy.
-14th, Andrew & Charles went to low hills.
-Saw lots of marks of deer but no deer.
+Oil for Bess leg - potatoes, corn,Went to Almy, snow was drifted very bad on of marks of deer but no deer.
 Staid at house all day not feeling well.
 Andrew & Charles went back to Almy, very windy.
 15th, Very fine morning, cleaned lumber stable out.
 Bess little better, Kate came back from Almy.
 Kate and Dick gone in cutter to the Valentine dance.
 16th, Very fine morning.
 Dick & Kate came back 10:30 a.m.
 Got a big load of ice up.
 Bess Mare's leg is not better, it is very swelled, very warm day.
 Snow melting gradually.
 17th, Cloudy this a.m.
 Oats - powder- dress- needles fine one, finished me up.
-Came up to Almy in cutter very with bowel complaint, very fine day.
+Came up to Almy in cutter verywith bowel corn plant, very fine day.
 18th, My birthday now, 50 years old.
 Came to ranch, very fine morning.
 Bess is not better.
 19th, Storming a little this a.m. six o'clock.
 Hitched Derby up in cutter went up to Esther's withhe goes first rate.
-Fixed door in timothy shed.24
+Fixed door in timothy shed.